Roger Campbell: Death and legacy

 Campbell, Carrier, and his mother Ann Campbell died on February 15, 1961, when Sabena Flight 548 crashed near Brussels en route to the World Championships.
 Campbell and his mother were buried in Big Hill Cemetery in Providence, Kentucky.

-In January 2011, Campbell was inducted into the United States Figure Skating Hall of Fame as part of the 1961 U.S. Figure Skating team.
+In January 2011, Campbell was inducted into the United States Figure Skating Hall of Fame as part of the 1961 U.S. World Team.